Jac0xb/lighthouse/docs/src/pages/assert/account-info.md

 Fields of the `VerifyDatahash` assertion are:

-`expected_hash` - the expected keccak hash which will be compared to what the lighthouse program hashes at runtime.
+`expected_hash` - the expected keccak hash which will be compared to what the lighthaus program hashes at runtime.
 If they do not match the program will throw a AssertionFailed error.

 `start` - the start index of the account data slice to be hashed.
 If `None`, start is 0.